 Get in contact with a suitably qualified marine professional (ahem, that would be us) to do a thorough inspection of the boat.

-A certified surveyor is required to insect the hull and provide a survey for the purpose of insurance, and a marine mechanic or engineer is needed for the engine inspection.
-It might seem daunting to organise multiple parties to complete the necessary checks, however at BoatBuy we are dual-certified marine engineers and surveyors and can provide a comprehensive report covering all components of the boat.
-All of our Pre-Purchase reports cover the mechanical, structural and insurance aspects to help you have the most thorough understanding of the boat you’re looking at purchasing.
+A certified surveyor is required to inspect the hull and provide a survey for the purpose of insurance.
+Similarly, a marine mechanic or engineer is needed for the engine inspection.
+However daunting it seems to organise multiple parties to complete the necessary checks, at BoatBuy we are dual-certified marine engineers and surveyors and can provide a comprehensive report covering all components of the boat.
+Additionally, all of our Pre-Purchase reports cover the mechanical, structural and insurance aspects to help you have the most thorough understanding of the boat you’re looking at purchasing.

 Step 5: Ensure you have a Safety Certificate & Complete PPSR